Tnixc/simple/README.md

 ### Syntax highlighting

 Syntax highlighting is supported.
 It outputs to codeblocks with the syntect highlighting classes.
-There's tools to convert .tmTheme(textmate theme) files into the css.
-I made a [web app](https://tm-theme2css.vercel.app/) for that.
+There's tools to convert vscode themes to .tmTheme(textmate theme) files into the css.
+I made a [web app](https://tm-theme2css.vercel.app/) for the process.

 ## Naming